alerta/alerta-docs/_build/html/_sources/authentication.txt

       })
       .constant('colors', {});

-.. note:: HTTP Basic auth does not provide any encryption of the HTTP traffic so it is strongly advised to only use Basic auth over HTTPS.
+.. note:: HTTP Basic auth does not provide any encryption of the username or password so it is strongly advised to only use Basic auth over HTTPS.

 .. _oauth2: